mike-isaakidis/Maya-Modelling-Tools/docs/Baking Manager/Buttons Overview.md

             * ++ctrl+++++shift++ + Click so the textfield will give you the <span style="color:rgb(25, 214, 110);">**&lt;getall&gt;**</span> name.

 7. <span style="color:rgb(25, 214, 110);">**Ungroup**</span> - Will parent your selection to the world *(check [**Ungroup Features**](../Baking%20Manager/Ungroup%20Features.md) for more info)*.
     * ???
-Info "Ungroup Additional Info"
+Info "Additional Info"
         * ++ctrl++ + Click with nothing selected to delete empty groups that have no parent *(are parented to the world)*.
             * If the user selects a group or groups then ++ctrl++ + Click will search for all descendants of those groups and if there are any groups with no children those will be deleted.
         * ++shift++ + Click to delete groups that have no children from your entire scene.
             * This action repeats 30 times meaning if you have a group within a group with nothing in it the tool will delete both groups.
 8. <span style="color:rgb(25, 214, 110);">**Layer**</span> - quickly assigns a layer to a selection based on the name chosen in the textfield *(see [**Layer Features**](../Baking%20Manager/Layers%20Button%20Overview.md) and  [**Baking Workflows**](../Baking%20Manager/Baking_workflow/index.md) for alternative uses of this button)*.
     * ???
-Info "Layer Additional Info"
+Info "Additional Info"
         * **Default Click - Creates Layers from selected objects based on a given **name** in the Rename Textfield.**
             * Created Layers will inherit the **color** of the swatch.
             * If you have a selection and that selection belongs in a layer, clicking on the **Layer** button will change the <span style="color:rgb(25, 214, 110);">**color**</span> for that layer *(**Marmoset\Substance** must be unchecked for this to work)*.